What Are the Long-Term Effects of Using Psychedelic Mushrooms?

 Changes to judgment, understanding of reality, muscle control, and physical coordination can all cause a person to suffer a harmful accident.
 Brain trauma, broken bones, or damage to other organs of the body can lead to permanent disability.

 The main effects of shrooms are psychological, often associated with literally expanding consciousness.
-However, the dramatic changes to brain state and neuron interactions can trigger long-lasting and even chronic effects.
+However, the dramatic changes to brain state and neuron interactions can trigger long-lasting effects.

-One of the most frightening effects is intense panic and paranoia.
-People who abuse mushrooms may experience a panic attack, feel like they are being watched, or have a break from reality that leads them to display psychotic symptoms.
-They may harm themselves or others with violent outbursts.
-They may end up in the hospital with lasting damage from accidental harm during a psychotic episode.
+People who use mushrooms may experience a panic attack, feel like they are being watched, or have a break from reality that leads them to display psychotic symptoms.
+In extremely rare instances, this has led to serious physical injury and even attempted suicide.3

 • Visual disturbances.